2 main objectives for this new panel: faster, more sophisticated but easier and less technical with a focus on being creative

-Most important changes compared to the previous B&W panel: New primary ‘smart adjustment’ features for B&W adjustments based on innovative B&W techniques.
+Primary ‘smart adjustment’ features for precise and subtle local B&W adjustments based on innovative B&W techniques.

-1. Advanced Smart Linear Adjustment: roughly indicate with the lasso tool the target area you want to adjust in the photo and click a darken/lighten preset and the change will be applied in a smart and linear way while avoiding any abrupt differences with the adjacent areas.
+1. Advanced Local Adjustment: very precise and yet subtle local adjustments by carefree and form-free indicating with the lasso tool the target area you want to adjust in the photo and click a darken/lighten preset.
+The change will be applied in a smart and seamless way while avoiding any abrupt transitions with adjacent areas.
 If you already have a pre-created mask, you can use these too with this new feature.

-2. Micro Zone Adjustment: this does the same as Advanced Smart Linear adjustment but now with luminosity masks that are working behind the scenes (no knowledge of luminosity masks is needed) and makes even more accurate tonal and contrast adjustments.
+2. Micro Zone Local Adjustment: the same as Advanced Smart Linear adjustment but now the local adjustments are limited to a specific range of tonal values only, by using luminosity masks, working behind the scenes (no knowledge of luminosity masks is needed) for even more accurate and seamless tonal and contrast adjustments.

-The go-to Adjustment section in the older panel has now become a secondary feature called Basic Adjustments and is now only meant to do a final tonal correction.
-The idea was to remove this section completely but we think it still serves a purpose as a final or global correction feature.
+The go-to Adjustment section in the older panel has now become a secondary feature called Basic Adjustments and is now only meant to do a preliminary or final global correction.

 B&W Artisan Pro is the successor of the older B&W Fine Art Quick Adjustments panel, with an entirely new design that takes the best of the old panel and combines it with a new and innovative approach towards digital B&W editing that is aimed at making B&W editing less technical and more intuitive and artistic.
 At the same time the name has changed for a more suitable name.
 Its goal is to effectively translate your personal artistic vision to a B&W image, with just a minimum of Photoshop knowledge and experience.
 No more steep learning curves and years of practice are needed to create sophisticated B&W images for which normally advanced knowledge of technically correct B&W processing techniques and knowledge of Photoshop were needed.